CodingWithTim/CodingWithTim.github.io/_pages/blog.md

 *Disclaimer: I can only really speak for CS-related research, with a primary focus on Machine Learning and Artificial Intelligence.
 If that interests you, you should read this blog :)*

-I am a Berkeley EECS undergrad, Class of 2025.
-My research focuses on the intersection of large model evaluation and training to improve model capabilities and reliability.
+I was a Berkeley EECS undergrad, Class of 2025.
+My undergraduate research focuses on the intersection of large model evaluation and training to improve model capabilities and reliability.
 I’ve been a researcher at Berkeley Sky Computing Lab for two years, where I am part of the Chatbot Arena team advised by Professors Ion Stoica, Joseph E. Gonzalez, and Jiantao Jiao.
 I have also been a Research Engineer on the LLM alignment/post-training team at Nexusflow for over a year, where I was fortunate enough to have access to H100s and co-trained open-weight LLMs that surpassed ChatGPT and Claude.
 I also spent a semester part-time at Google AI as a student researcher where I worked on reasoning models.

-During my undergraduate years, I have published eight papers, including first-author papers and conference papers at ICML, ICLR, and EMNLP, totaling over 900 citations on Google Scholar.
-I also co-published papers with Google AI and served as an ICLR conference reviewer.
+During my undergraduate years, I have published multiple papers, including first-author papers and conference papers at ICML, ICLR, and EMNLP, totaling over 1000 citations on Google Scholar.
+I also co-published papers with Google AI and served as an ICLR and ICML conference reviewer.

-I was recently admitted to Berkeley EECS, MIT CSAIL, Princeton NLP, CMU's CSD, and UW's NLP for PhD to continue pursuing research in machine learning.
+I was admitted to Berkeley EECS, MIT CSAIL, Princeton NLP, CMU's CSD, and UW's NLP for PhD to continue pursuing machine learning research.
+However, I decided to defer my PhD to join xAI and its mission to build superintelligence.

 I want to take this moment to express my deepest gratitude to my advisors, PostDocs, PhD mentors, friends, and family.
 Without their support, I wouldn’t have been able to accomplish any of this.
 In hindsight, I was incredibly lucky to meet the right people at the right time to work on the right things.
 So, I want to share the knowledge and lessons I’ve learned throughout my research journey, as well as insights from those around me.
 See a [list](#wonderful-people) of these wonderful people.